 Annual compensation for our non-employee directors is comprised of cash compensation and a grant of Cabot common stock.
 The Governance Committee is responsible for reviewing the form and amount of compensation paid to our non-employee directors and recommends changes to our Board of Directors as appropriate.
-In November 2018, the Governance Committee, with the assistance of Mercer LLC, a national executive compensation firm, evaluated the reasonableness of our director compensation and the appropriate mix of cash and equity compensation and at that time, based on that evaluation and upon the recommendation of the Governance Committee, the Board approved changes in our director compensation.
-Ordinarily, the Governance Committee would have performed this assessment again in November 2020 and any changes would have been effective as of January 2021.
-In light of the impact of the COVID-19 pandemic on the Company, the Governance Committee deferred this assessment.
+In November 2021, the Governance Committee, with the assistance of Meridian, a national executive compensation firm, evaluated the competitiveness of the Company's director compensation program, which included a review of director compensation data from the same peer group of companies our Compensation Committee uses for assessing our executive compensation decisions.
+Based on this evaluation and upon the recommendation of the Governance Committee, our Board of Directors approved, effective January 1, 2022, numerous changes to our non-employee director compensation program as described below.
 Directors who are Cabot employees do not receive compensation for their services as directors.